RC Fuel Injection, the global leader in electronic fuel injectors for high- performance

 "At that point, I built my first injector flow bench, which we still use every day,

-here at RC Engineering.
+here at RC Fuel Injection.
 Once we understood how injectors worked and how much they

 could flow, I realized we could adapt 'larger' ones from other sources to engines